-The Corporation has a risk that it cannot meet its demand for cash or fund obligations as they come due.
-This includes exposure to liquidity risk through its loan advances (both directly via balance sheet loans and indirectly via borrowers of the lending funds the Corporation co-invests with) and other financial liabilities.
-The Corporation manages its liquidity risk by maintaining sufficient levels of liquid assets to meet its obligations as they come due.
-Additionally, the Corporation has access to a \$70 million committed line of credit with a major Canadian Schedule I chartered bank.
+The Corporation has a risk that it cannot meet its demand for cash or fund obligations as they become due.
+This includes exposure to liquidity risk through its loan advances (both directly via balance sheet loans and indirectly via borrowers or sellers, as applicable, of the lending and streaming funds the Corporation co-invests with and other financial liabilities.
+The Corporation manages its liquidity risk by maintaining sufficient levels of liquid assets to meet its obligations as they become due.
+Additionally, the Corporation has access to a \$120 million committed line of credit with a major Canadian Schedule I chartered bank.